landgreen/landgreen.github.io/README.md

 # landgreen.github.io
+This is a public website by Ross Landgreen.

-Course notes for high school physics, with several javascript physics simulations
+It contains course notes for high school physics, with javascript physics simulations.